 Travel here and in Stockholm

 There are two airports in Stockholm – Arlanda and Bromma.
-Skavsta airport is located quite far from Stockholm but Ryanair and Wizz air have cheap flights here from several locations.
+Skavsta airport is located quite far from Stockholm but Wizz air have cheap flights here.

 The tube runs around the clock during weekends.
 All lines stop close to our venue Konstnärshuset on Smålandsgatan 7.
 The closest stations are Östermalmstorg (red line) , Kungsträdgården (blue line), Hötorget (green line) and The Central Station-T-Centralen (all lines).

 Getting to Stora Skuggan on Thursday evening is easiest by tube to Universitetet (red line) and then a 15 minute walk.
 If you use a map app type “Stora Skuggans värdshus”, “Dansbanan Stora Skuggan” or “Spegeldammen” to get directions to the pavilion.
 Sharing an Uber or taxi is also a good idea, or renting a bike or scooter.

 Stockholm is expensive.
 Book early to get better rates.
 The standard of hostels is very good and there are several to choose from in the centre.
 Here’s a list of hostels (vandrarhem in Swedish).
 Other options are of course airbnb, hotels and camping.